Culver’s double-double helps WVU beat Rhode Island 86-81

 MORGANTOWN, W.Va.
+(AP)Revenge.
+That was the word used by West Virginia forward Emmitt Matthews Jr. to describe their win over Rhode Island Sunday afternoon after losing to them last year.

+The Mountaineers needed a big night from Derek Culver to escape another loss from Rhode Island after the Mountaineers let an 11-point halftime lead slip away.

-(AP)Derek Culver scored a career-high 25 points and grabbed 11 rebounds to lead West Virginia to an 86-81 victory over Rhode Island on Sunday.
+Culver came off the bench to score a career-high 25 points and grabbed 11 rebounds to lead West Virginia to an 86-81 victory over Rhode Island on Sunday.

+”I like coming off the bench,” Culver said. ”I feel more energized and ready to go.”
+It certainly showed.
+Culver was the catalyst in the Mountaineers 20-6 run in the first half, scoring eight of those points, that gave them some breathing room before halftime.

+Rhode Island head coach, David Cox, said Culver’s game was unexpected. ”I just didn’t expect him to be that good and he was really, really good today.”
+Cox said.

 Jermaine Haley added 18 points, Emmitt Matthews Jr. scored 14 and Oscar Tshiebwe had 11 points and nine rebounds for the Mountaineers (7-0).